 When requesting or endorsing an overload contract for any employee, the employee's supervisor should carefully consider whether the overload assignment will impair the employee's ability to carry out his/her regular responsibilities.
 For faculty members, this means not only the regularly contracted teaching assignment but also any other tasks or duties assigned to that individual.
 Faculty members who have approved reductions in teaching responsibilities to carry out special assignments may not be employed under overload contracts.
 Overload contracts will not be issued for portions of a class.
 (For example, if an instructor's contractual teaching load is 15 credit hours and he/she is assigned four classes of four contact hours each to meet that load, the faculty member is not eligible for a one-hour overload contract.)
 Employees assigned to complete a class begun by another instructor may be eligible for an overload contract.

 If an employee is offered an overload contract outside the primary work assignment area, the requesting program director must obtain the prior endorsement of the employee's supervisor before requesting an overload contract.
-If an employee has more than one work assignment as indicated on the college's Staffing Chart, the primary assignment is the position on the Staffing Chart where the employee's name does not appear in parentheses.
+If an employee has more than one work assignment as indicated on the college's Staffing Chart, the primary assignment is the position on the Staffing Chart where the employee's name does not appear with an asterisk (*).

 Requests for overload contracts must be submitted for approval sufficiently prior to the beginning of class to provide an opportunity to make another assignment should the request be denied.
-Once submitted and endorsed, overload requests will remain in the office of the chief instructional officer.
 Overload contracts should not be prepared until the program director receives a copy of the overload request with all required signatures.
-A copy of the employee’s schedule should accompany the Overload Request Form.
-The Overload Request Form will be submitted to the Human Resources office along with the signed overload contract.

 Criteria for Creating an Overload Contract